aestasit/talks2015-ggx-rapid-webapp-development-with-ratpack-setup/README.md

 # Introduction

-This is demo code that used during presentation on JDD 2015 in Krakow.
+This is demo code that used during presentation on Groovy & Grails eXchange 2015 in London.
-It gives an overview of Ratpack features and a simple use case on how you can effectively use it for your microservices.
+It gives an overview of Ratpack features.

 Before you can run the samples you will need to: